 Please note that NEH requires successful applicants who have an institutional affiliation to notify their department chair, chief academic officer, and director of sponsored research of the offer.

 The Documenting Endangered Languages (DEL) Fellowships Program is a partnership between the National Science Foundation (NSF), which administers peer review of all applications, and NEH, which administers funding of successful applications.
-To accept the award, please complete, print, manually sign, and return the acceptance form to the NEH Fellowships Program by either scanning and e-mailing it to firstname.lastname@example.org or faxing it to (202) 606-8204 by the deadline in your offer letter.
-If you have questions, contact the Fellowships Program at email@example.com or (202) 606-8200.
+To accept the award, please complete, scan, and return the Acceptance Form through eGMS Reach by the deadline indicated in your offer letter. eGMS Reach is NEH's online grant management system at https://securegrants.neh.gov/egms-reach.
+At the welcome screen, enter your eGMS Reach username, which appears next to your name in the offer letter.
+Then click “Sign in help,” select the appropriate radio button, and click “Send.”
+The system will send you an e-mail message with a link to create a password.
+If you have questions, contact Stefanie Walker at SWalker@neh.gov or (202) 606-8200.

 Terms and Conditions of Award

 A. Roles and Responsibilities: The NEH, as a federal agency issuing grants and cooperative agreements (awards), is responsible to Congress and the U.S. taxpayer for carrying out its mission cost-effectively and in compliance with applicable requirements set forth in legislation, regulation, and policy.
 NEH seeks to ensure integrity and accountability in award issuance and administration by relying on a system of checks and balances and separation of responsibilities within its staff.
 The NEH roles and responsibilities are as follows: